 3. after the end of the prescribed period, if the registered owner has failed to bring such an action during the prescribed period.

 If the authorised user brings an action for infringement of the trade mark, the authorised user must make the registered owner of the trade mark a defendant in the action.
-However, the registered owner is not liable for costs if he or she does not take part in the proceedings.
+However, the registered owner is not liable for costs where they do not participate in the proceedings.

 The Trade Marks Act provides protection for registered trade marks.
 Establishing registration is straightforward because a registered trade mark will be entered into the Register of Trade Marks.